amitkumar2k04/Dev-Connect-Backend/homework.md

 - Create password hashed using bcrypt.hash() & save the user with encrypted password
 - Create login API
 - Compare passwords and throw errors if email or password is invalid

+Episode-10 | Authentication, JWT & Cookies
+- install cookie-parser
+- just send dummy cookie to user
+- Create GET (/profile) api and check if you get the cookie back
+- install jsonWebToken
+- In login api, After email & pass validation create a JWT token and sends back to user in cookies.
+- Read the cookies inside your profile API and find the logged in user.